fish-shell/fish-shell/doc_src/cmds/fish_clipboard_copy.rst

 - ``wl-copy`` using wayland
 - ``xsel`` and ``xclip`` for X11
 - ``clip.exe`` on Windows.
-- The OSC 52 clipboard sequence, which your terminal might support
+- The :ref:`OSC 52 clipboard sequence <term-compat-osc-52>`, which your terminal might support

 See also
 --------